 To start off this install, we must first remove the two screws indicated above that are located underneath the fuel tank.

-With the board off, take note of the wiring to be sure to replace it in it's correct location.
+Before clipping or de-soldering wires, take note of the wiring to be sure to replace it in it's correct location. you can mark or color your wires to make sure they are properly connected to the IB-MB1-NC later.
 At this point, remove the screws located at each end of the original lighting board as highlighted above in red.
-Unsolder the wires and remove the board.
+De-solder the wires and remove the board.

 Shown with the original lighting board removed.
 Trim, tin or lengthen the wires as necessary.